emansih/animated-hipster/README.txt

-Yup, this is my first projext. nothing to see here. just learning how to create my first android app. all documented using git! yay!
+Yup, this is my first project. nothing to see here. just learning how to create my first android app. all documented using git! yay!